 Caucus Project of the Year Award

-The Medical Library Association (MLA) Section Project of the Year Award was established by the MLA Board of Directors in 2010.
-The award was proposed as one of the ways to encourage health sciences librarians to demonstrate their creativity, ingenuity, cooperation, and leadership within the framework of the mandate of the section.
-These attributes must be shown through special projects beyond the normal operational programming of the section.
+The Medical Library Association (MLA) Caucus Project of the Year Award* was established by the MLA Board of Directors in 2010.
+The award was proposed as one of the ways to encourage health sciences librarians to demonstrate their creativity, ingenuity, cooperation, and leadership within the framework of the mandate of the caucus.
+These attributes must be shown through special projects beyond the normal operational programming of the caucus.

-- Nominees must be sections/caucuses of the MLA as defined by the MLA Bylaws.
+- The nominee must be a caucus of the MLA as defined by the MLA Bylaws.

-- Support by the section/caucus for the application, as evidenced by an endorsement from the chair on behalf of the executive committee or officiating body of the section/caucus.
+- Support by the caucus for the application, as evidenced by an endorsement from the chair on behalf of the executive committee or officiating body of the caucus.

 - Application is made for excellence in special projects or innovative operational programming demonstrating advocacy, leadership, service, technology, or innovations that contribute to the advancement of health sciences librarianship.

-- Evidence and assessment of the achievements and impact of the project on the profession and the members of the affected sections/caucuses must be demonstrated through goals, objectives, and project evaluation or outcome.
+- Evidence and assessment of the achievements and impact of the project on the profession and the members of the affected caucuses must be demonstrated through goals, objectives, and project evaluation or outcome.

 - The project must have been completed within the three years preceding the date of the application or must be an ongoing program that accomplishes the same goals set out for project criteria.
-Projects/programs achievements and impact of the project on the profession and the members of the affected section/caucus must be demonstrated through goals, objectives, and project evaluation or outcome.
+Projects/programs achievements and impact of the project on the profession and the members of the affected caucus must be demonstrated through goals, objectives, and project evaluation or outcome.

-- Application form, including all supporting documentation, must be completed and all supporting files uploaded no later than November 1.
+- The online application must be completed and all supporting files uploaded no later than November 1.

-- The application must be accompanied by an acknowledgement and endorsement letter from the section/caucus chair on behalf of the executive committee or officiating body of the section/caucus.
+- The application must be accompanied by an acknowledgment and endorsement letter from the caucus chair on behalf of the executive committee or officiating body of the caucus.

-- Applicant must agree to having the project shared on MLANET and highlighted at the annual meeting.
+- The applicant must agree to have the project shared on MLANET and highlighted at the annual meeting.